ababic/django-cogwheels/README.rst

         >>> form.is_valid()

-    Behind the scenes, python's ``importlib.import_module()`` method is called, and the result is cached so that repeat requests for same object are dealt with as efficiently as possible.
+    Behind the scenes, python's ``importlib.import_module()`` method is called, and the result is cached so that repeat requests for same object are handled quickly and efficiently.

 9. Your users can now override any of the default values by adding alternative values to their project's Django settings module.
 For example:

     .. code-block:: python

+        # userproject/settings/base.py

         YOURAPP_MAX_ITEMS_PER_ORDER = 2